 GAMES, BOOKS, AND JOURNAL

 Objective: Allow students time to connect with each other through a fun game.
-Spend some time reading some fun books with your class, and prompt your students to take a few minutes to write in their journals about what they did that day.
+Spend some time reading some fun books with your class, and prompt your students to take a few minutes to write in their journals.